 Limits When Calculating Settlement Value of a Personal Injury Case in Ontario

-Canada has limits on how much can be awarded for non-pecuniary damages and is around $340,000.
-This means that only if your injuries are severe is it likely you will receive a settlement that high.
-Loss of limbs, disfigurement, paralysis or other permanent injuries are often the only types that are awarded high non-pecuniary damages.
-In addition, if you are injured in an auto accident, there are other limits that may apply to your case.
-You must meet certain thresholds in order to any non-pecuniary damages.
-These include:
+In Canada, there are limits on the amount that can be awarded for non-pecuniary damages, which generally cap around $340,000.
+This means that only in cases of severe injury is it likely you will receive a settlement that reaches this high amount.
+Injuries such as the loss of limbs, disfigurement, paralysis, or other permanent conditions are typically the types of injuries that result in high non-pecuniary damage awards.
+Additionally, if you are involved in an auto accident, there may be other limits that apply to your case.
+You must meet certain thresholds in order to qualify for non-pecuniary damages.
+These thresholds include:

-A soft tissue injury or one that does not lead to permanent damage usually does not meet the threshold for non-pecuniary damages.
-In auto accidents in Ontario, there is also a statutory deductible.
-This is deducted from any non-pecuniary damages.
-Currently, that amount is $39,556.53 for awards over $131,854.01.
-Once the non-pecuniary damages are determined, they are added to your pecuniary damages and that is the final settlement.
+A soft tissue injury or one that does not result in permanent damage typically does not meet the threshold for non-pecuniary damages.
+In auto accidents in Ontario, there is also a statutory deductible that applies to non-pecuniary damages.
+Currently, this deductible is $39,556.53 for awards over $131,854.01.
+Once the non-pecuniary damages are calculated, they are added to your pecuniary damages, and the total amount becomes your final settlement.

 Do You Have a Personal Injury Case?